In-depth reviews

 Insurance

-Insurance ratings for the Jogger start out in group 13 for the entry-level petrol model, while the Jogger Hybrid in top-of-the-range Extreme trim sits in group 16, so premiums shouldn’t be too costly.
-In comparison, the cheapest Hyundai Santa Fe starts from group 22, while the Kia Sorento starts from group 30.
+Insurance ratings for the Jogger start in group 13 for the entry-level petrol model, while the Jogger Hybrid in top-of-the-range Extreme trim sits in group 16, so premiums shouldn’t be too costly.
+The cheapest Hyundai Santa Fe starts from group 22, while the Kia Sorento starts from group 30.

 Depreciation

-Due, in part, to its relatively low starting price, the Jogger is predicted to be a decent performer on the used market.
-After an average three-year/36,000-mile ownership period, both the petrol and hybrid versions of the budget seven-seater should hold onto between 50-51 per cent of their original value, which means that even if you buy a Jogger Hybrid in range-topping Extreme trim at around £24,000 you should still get back about £12,000 after 36 months of motoring.
+Due to its relatively low starting price, the Jogger is predicted to perform well on the used market.
+After a typical three-year/36,000-mile ownership period, the petrol and hybrid versions of the budget seven-seater should hold onto between 50 and 51 per cent of their original value.

 Have you considered?